The Matrix Resurrections

-The Matrix Resurrections is a 2021 American science fiction action film produced, co-written, and directed by Lana Wachowski, and being the first in Matrix franchise to be directed solely by Lana, without her sister, Lilly.
-It is the sequel to The Matrix Revolutions (2003) and the fourth installment in The Matrix film franchise.
-The film stars Keanu Reeves, Carrie-Anne Moss, Yahya Abdul-Mateen II (who replaces Laurence Fishburne), Jessica Henwick, Jonathan Groff (who replaces Hugo Weaving), Neil Patrick Harris, Priyanka Chopra Jonas, Christina Ricci, and Jada Pinkett Smith.
-The film is set sixty years after Revolutions and follows Neo, who lives a seemingly ordinary life as a video game developer having trouble with distinguishing fantasy from reality.
+The Matrix Resurrections is a 2021 American science fiction action film co-produced and directed by Lana Wachowski, who co-wrote the screenplay with David Mitchell and Aleksandar Hemon.
+It is the fourth in The Matrix film series.
+The film stars an ensemble cast including Keanu Reeves, Carrie-Anne Moss, Yahya Abdul-Mateen II, Jessica Henwick, Jonathan Groff, Neil Patrick Harris, Priyanka Chopra Jonas, Lambert Wilson, Christina Ricci, Freema Agyeman, and Jada Pinkett Smith.
+Set sixty years after Revolutions, the film follows Neo, who lives a seemingly ordinary life as a video game developer having trouble with distinguishing fantasy from reality.
 A group of rebels, with the help of a programmed version of Morpheus, free Neo from a new version of the Matrix and fight a new enemy that holds Trinity captive.

 Following the release of Revolutions, the Wachowskis denied the possibility of another Matrix film.
 Warner Bros. constantly expressed interest in reviving the franchise, hiring Zak Penn to write a new screenplay after the Wachowskis refused every offer to create more sequels.
-In late 2019, a fourth Matrix film was finally announced, with Lana Wachowski returning as director without her sister Lilly, and with Reeves and Moss reprising their roles.
-Filming started in February 2020 but was halted the next month by the COVID-19 pandemic.
+In late 2019, a fourth Matrix film was finally announced, with Lana Wachowski returning as director without Lilly, and Reeves and Moss reprising their roles.
+Filming started in February 2020, but was halted the next month by the COVID-19 pandemic.
 Wachowski considered abandoning the film, but was encouraged by the cast to finish it.
 Filming resumed in August and concluded three months later.

-The Matrix Resurrections premiered at Castro Theater in San Francisco on December 16, 2021, and was released theatrically and via the HBO Max streaming service by Warner Bros.
-Pictures on December 22, 2021.
-The film was a box-office disappointment, grossing $159 million worldwide on a production budget of $190 million.
-Critics praised the performances of the cast (particularly Reeves and Moss), action sequences, musical score, direction, visual effects, and the film's ambition in storytelling, though criticism was aimed at its writing and the recasting of several actors, namely Fishburne and Weaving.
-It received a nomination for Best Visual Effects at the 75th British Academy Film Awards.
+The Matrix Resurrections premiered at the Castro Theater in San Francisco on December 16, 2021, and was released theatrically and via the HBO Max streaming service by Warner Bros.
+Pictures on December 22.
+The film received mixed reviews from critics, and underperformed at the box office, grossing only $160.2 million worldwide against a $190 million production budget.
+It received a nomination for Best Special Visual Effects at the 75th British Academy Film Awards.
+A sequel is currently in development, with Drew Goddard set to direct.

 Plot

+A young woman named Bugs learns that the Matrix is running old code in a loop, enacting the moment when Trinity first found Neo within the Matrix.
+Bugs discovers a program embodying Morpheus and helps free him from the simulation.